I.D.E.A. in the Short North Arts District

 We value the diverse perspectives of all Short North Arts District stakeholders and will actively seek out those perspectives in the ever-evolving delivery of our programs and services.

-Explore the Short North Alliance IDEA Strategy
+Explore the Short North Alliance I.D.E.A.
+Strategy

 Learn about our strategic approach to fostering inclusion, diversity, equity, and access through the work of the Short North Alliance and in the Short North Arts District community.
+Download our plan.

 Open a Business